VintageWatchstraps Logo

 2. Could a watch small enough to be worn on the wrist keep accurate time?

-Rather than a massive technical breakthrough where some genius had a flash of inspiration, the true story of the man's wristwatch is of how it overcame these social and technical barriers.
+Rather than a massive technical breakthrough where some genius had a flash of inspiration, the true story of men's wristwatches is of how these social and technical barriers were overcome.

 If you have any questions or comments, please don't hesitate to get in touch via my Contact Me page.